 - sending sexual texts, including sexting without images

 - exposing other children and young people to pornography.

-- 68% of the boys and young men in our random sample engaged in more than one form of TA-HSB.
-In most cases their TA-HSB was displayed towards one person.
+- 68% of the boys and young men in our sample engaged in more than one form of TA-HSB.
+In most cases their TA-HSB was displayed towards another person.